openenergymonitor/guide/source/setup/connect.markdown

  {% img /images/setup/Emoncms_reg.png 250 %}

-  - By default only a single (admin) account can be created on local emonPi Emoncms.
+  - By default only a single (admin) account can be created on the local emonPi Emoncms.
 To enable multiple accounts edit Emoncms settings in `/var/www/emoncms/settings.php`

 ### {% linkable_title  4.
 Connect to WiFi (optional) %}